 Extended Smarx OS API is provided for those customers who are looking to use the CRYPTO-BOX reconfiguration functions in their applications.
 It is implemented as a ActiveX/COM object for the Windows platform.
-Implementation as ActiveX brings the following benefits:
+Implementation as ActiveX provides a convenient interface for customers and brings the following benefits: